How to Get Podcast Sponsors: What Brands Look for Today

 Before pitching, ask: Would my listeners actually use this product?
 If the answer is no, find a different sponsor.
 Forcing bad matches wastes everyone's time.

-➤ No Tracking or Attribution Plan
+No Tracking or Attribution Plan

 If a sponsor asks how you will track results and you have no answer, the deal dies.
 Sponsors need proof their money drove an outcome.

 Set up tracking before you pitch.
 Use unique promo codes, dedicated landing pages, UTM-tagged links, or affiliate tracking platforms.
-Make tracking simple and clear.
-Then explain it in your pitch.
+Make tracking simple and clear, then explain it in your pitch.

-➤ Overloaded With Too Many Ads Already
+Overloaded With Too Many Ads Already

 Limit ad placements.
 Give each sponsor room to breathe.
 Quality over quantity keeps both listeners and sponsors happy.
+To get a deeper understanding with the help of practical examples, take a look at these podcast sponsorship case studies that cost creators deals they should have closed.

 Here is the exact checklist sponsors use when reviewing your podcast.
 Go through each item and fix gaps before pitching.